 “I was born, in a crossfire hurricane.”
-We’ve never heard more fitting words while standing on the first tee of a golf course, anywhere.
+We’ve never heard more fitting words while standing on the first tee of a golf course anywhere.
 Fitting to us?
 Well, no, not really.
-But we are huge Rolling Stones fans!
+Although we are huge Rolling Stones fans!
 But fitting to the absolute coolness that is Goat Hill Park.

 Nemesis, the eleventh, was our favorite name and similarly our favorite hole.
 It is an uphill, 161-yard par-3 that is well protected by deep bunkers and requires an extra club from the tee.

 Going back down the same hill you came up, we also liked the par-4 12th hole, called The Shoot.
-The Shoot is a 318-yard dogleg left, were hitting the fairway is critical.
-Because from there, you’re left with a short iron to an uphill tiny green that is surrounded by wonderful eucalyptus trees, in a cathedral type atmosphere.
+The Shoot is a 318-yard dogleg left, where hitting the fairway is critical.
+Because from there, you’re left with a short iron to an uphill tiny green that is surrounded by wonderful eucalyptus trees, in a cathedral-type atmosphere.

 Another of our favorites was Greenbrier, the straightaway short 300-yard par-4 18th hole.
 But, it most likely made the list because it was here that we made our only birdie of the day!

 Unfortunately, we did not have time to play all 18, nor did we have time to play the Playground.
 But you know us, and that only means that we will gladly have to come back!
-But we did have time to look around their Pro-Shop, which is well-stocked with, of course, some of the coolest brands in the business.
+However, we did carve out time to look around their Pro-Shop, which is well-stocked with, of course, some of the coolest brands in the business.

 Finally, as we were about to take our clubs back to the rental car, we noticed a very familiar face on the putting green- The Professor, Mr. Peter Beames.

 If we want to grow our game, and we mean really grow it so that it appeals to both youth and non-golfers alike, we need to make some changes.
 Make the game more accessible.
-Make it quicker.
+Make it quick.
 And make it cooler!
-Certainly, Goat Hill would make a perfect blueprint for the future of our game!
+And Goat Hill Park would make the perfect blueprint for the future of our game!